sinanatra/showcases/src/routes/texts/youth.md

 For example, of all reported incidents with youth involvement, 29 cases refer to the painting of a swastika (“Hakenkreuz”).
 The majority (28) of these crimes are reported in Brandenburg, while only one case is documented in Berlin police reports.
 On the other hand, of the 24 reports that address antisemitism, the majority (23) is reported in Berlin, and only once in Brandenburg.
 This suggests reporting priorities rather than actual incident rates.
 One could assume that antisemitic cases may be more visible in Berlin due to its larger Muslim community and the renewed escalation of the Israel-Palestine conflict since the Hamas attack of 7 October 2023, which led to Israeli bombardments of Gaza and the killing of tens of thousands of Palestinians.
 Since autumn 2023, a rise in antisemitic crimes has been recorded, accompanied by increased policing of pro-palestinian supporters – even peaceful ones.
 While there certainly are incidents of islamic antisemitism, right-wing extremists still play a crucial role in threatening jews in Germany, as this report from Berlin shows:

->“*The unknown man ordered the teenager to look at the ground and threatened to hit him if he looked up.
-The man then said that he was a National Socialist and made antisemitic insults towards the teenager.*” (Police Berlin 2020; Translated from German)
+> “The unknown man ordered the teenager to look at the ground and threatened to hit him if he looked up.
+The man then said that he was a National Socialist and made antisemitic insults towards the teenager.”
+(Police Berlin 2020; Translated from German)

 The way hate-motivated offenses are portrayed in relation to Jewish life in Berlin is similar to the presence of LGBTQ people in police reports involving youth.
 The minors in these cases take both roles, of the victims and the perpetrators (against jews or queers).
 All of the 58 homo-, trans- and queerphobic cases are documented in Berlin.
 While the reports almost never indicate a political or religious background, the reports significantly show that young male adolescents are the primary perpetrators.
 This points more to issues with patriarchal structures and wounded masculinity than to a distinct political or religious ideology.